Table of Contents

 When it comes to deciding whether to apply for a GMAT (Graduate Management Admission Test) waiver, here's what you should keep in mind:

 - Reflect on what you bring to the table: Everyone has a story.
 What's yours?
 How does it align with the program's values and goals?
+Think about how an MBA GMAT waiver schools aligns with showcasing your unique strengths.

 Conclusion